MLB Trade Rumor: Yankee/Marlin Backstop Swap Of Sanchez For Realmuto?

 New York Yankee general manager Brian Cashman never rests.
 It seems that way anyway, as there is almost a trade rumor for every day of the week that includes the Bronx Bombers.
-The latest talk is regarding the Yankees and Marlins swapping catchers, with Gary Sanchez going to the Marlins, and J.T.
+The latest talk is regarding the Yankees and Marlins swapping catchers, with Gary Sanchez going to the Marlins and J.T.
 Realmuto heading to the Yankees.
 Before champagne corks start popping, this is only a rumor, and a very unlikely one, at least right now.
 This is a deal that actually does make sense for both clubs, but getting each player through waivers would be very tough to say the least according to NJ.com.

-Yankee fans, and if rumors are true, the front office, are getting tired of Sanchez.
+Yankee fans and, if rumors are true, the front office are getting tired of Sanchez.
 The man has immense talent, there is no doubt about that, but he has demonstrated hustle issues, health issues, and there have been allegations that he is not leading on the field the way that a catcher should.
 Coming into the season, Sanchez was considered integral to the team, and his name being dropped in trade discussions would have been laughed off.

 However, this season he has been brittle, spending too much time on the DL.
-He has shown a lack of hustle on multiple occasions that have had fans ripped, and manager Aaron Boone perplexed.
+He has shown a lack of hustle on multiple occasions that have had fans ripped and manager Aaron Boone perplexed.
 Add to that, his maturity has been called into question, which at 25 should not be an issue.
 Then consider his terrible offensive numbers and an unacceptable defensive slash line, and it is easier to understand how his name is coming up in trade talks.

 What Gary Sanchez did to end the game was lazy but when you factor in he jogged after a wild pitch in the first inning it’s downright pathetic.
 He needs to be sent to the minors to send a message. #yankees #garysanchez #NewYork #MLB